Cluster headaches are excruciating attacks of pain in one side of the head, often felt behind the eye.

 Some people have mild side effects, such as nausea, dizziness, tiredness and a dry mouth.
 If you have any side effects, talk to your GP.
 You shouldn't take it if you have heart disease or peripheral vascular disease.

 Your doctor may prescribe oxygen cylinders to use at home.
 You breathe a high flow of pure oxygen through a mask for about 15 minutes, up to five times a day.
-It's a safe treatment and there's evidence that it is effective in relieving cluster headaches.
+It's a safe treatment and there's evidence it is effective in relieving cluster headaches.

 Preventing cluster headaches